nychealth/covid-vaccine-data/people/Readme.md

 #  people/
-This folder contains information on the number of NYC residents vaccinated for COVID-19 in NYC, NYS, NJ or elsewhere and reported to the CIR by NYC providers; the [New York State Immunization Information System (NYSIIS)](https://www.health.ny.gov/prevention/immunization/information_system/); the New Jersey Immunization Information System (NJIIS) or
+This folder contains information on the number of NYC residents vaccinated for COVID-19 in NYC, NYS, NJ or elsewhere and reported to the CIR by NYC providers; the [New York State Immunization Information System (NYSIIS)](https://www.health.ny.gov/prevention/immunization/information_system/); the New Jersey Immunization Information System (NJIIS); or the Connecticut Immunization Registry and Tracking System.

 Files labeled ‘by-residency’ also have data on the number of eligible non-NYC residents vaccinated at facilities in NYC, such as individuals who work or study in the city.